 The ‘per kilos’ are great value, you take what you want from a buffet and they weigh it and you pay at the next counter by the amount it weighs.
 Among other things, I tried some of the catfish which I had heard was really good.
 I wasn’t disappointed.

-We walked up to the Santa Teresa neighbourhood which has great views from its hilltop vantage point along with cobbled streets and beautiful historic buildings.
+We walked up to the Santa Teresa neighborhood which has great views from its hilltop vantage point along with cobbled streets and beautiful historic buildings.
 It was pretty much deserted and a nice place for a wander.

 We saw loads more of the tiny monkeys that we first encountered at our hostel, running along the power lines.
 One woman was feeding them a banana from out of her window.